First Saturday Hikes

-Learn about lesser-known West Seattle trails in the West Duwamish Greenbelt, the largest urban forest in Seattle!
+The 2019 hiking season kicks-off in the West Duwamish Greenbelt, the largest urban forest in Seattle, with our popular first Saturday hikes.
+Each hike starts at 10 a.m. usually at the 14th Ave.
+SW and SW Holly Street trailhead, but check here for more hike details closer to the date.
 Everyone and all ages are welcome.
 Parts of the trails are graveled and well-constructed; other parts are not formally maintained, so come prepared for possible muddy patches.

-Walk every Friday when South Seattle College is in session with WDGT volunteers, including college faculty and staff, who lead a one-hour hike through different portions of the greenbelt each week.
+Also walk every Friday when South Seattle College is in session with WDGT volunteers, including college faculty and staff, who lead a one-hour hike through different portions of the greenbelt each week.
 The length and direction of each hike depends on the wishes of the hikers.
-(SSC is now on winter break; guided hikes on Friday will resume January 4, 2019.) .

-On Saturday, August 4, 2018, 70 of us hiked a Puget Park trail following Puget Creek with Ken Workman 4th generation-great grandson of Chief Seattle.
+In August 2018 70 of us hiked a Puget Park trail following Puget Creek with Ken Workman 4th generation-great grandson of Chief Seattle.
 Ken talked about growing up in this neighborhood, finding quiet and an escape from the city in the woods, and about the continuing presence of Duwamish ancestors in the very soil and trees of the greenbelt.
 A video of his talk/walk will be posted soon.

 Andrea began guiding the group with mindful breathing practice and continued with slow and then faster walking to wake up the senses and calm restless minds.
 They paused along the way to observe each sense perception and experience the wisdom of the forest with fresh eyes.